Draped Mesh Systems

 Limitations

-• High wind areas may require additional anchoring
+• High wind exposure may require supplemental edge anchoring

 Technical Specifications